GeorgeHernandez/GeorgeHernandez/Opinions.md

     - Separating children from parents is wrong.
     - It doesn't seem to be about resources but racism and xenophobia.
 On one hand Americans want cheeap labor, on the other hand there's resentment.
     - No one wants a statue, flag, etc. on public property that celebrates humiliating your people.
-- Religion
-    - [Freedom of religion in the United States](https://en.wikipedia.org/wiki/Freedom_of_religion_in_the_United_States) is constitutionally protected by the [First Amendment](https://en.wikipedia.org/wiki/First_Amendment_to_the_United_States_Constitution).
-    - The [seperation of church and state](https://en.wikipedia.org/wiki/Separation_of_church_and_state) protects everyone.
-It also effectively defines that the U.S. is NOT a Christian nation even though there are many Christians in the U.S.
-    - Since the People are of different religions, policy decisions should areligious and not tied to any relgious texts.
-    - I don't limit acquiring useful heuristics to one religion.
-    - The U.S. relationship with Israel is odd and it probably has a religious basis.
-    - [Freedom from Religion Foundation](https://ffrf.org/).
-Separating church from state protects you *from* religion but also protects *your* religion.
-    - [The Satanic Temple](https://thesatanictemple.com/).
-Actually about skepticism and separating church from state than literal Satanism.
 - Medically assisted suicide
     - We euthanize our pets.
     - If people OK their own euthanzia before they are in trouble, then I'm OK with it.
     - [Wabi-Sabi](https://en.wikipedia.org/wiki/Wabi-sabi) applies to people.
 We are imperfect, incomplete, and impermanent.
 We get sick, injured, old, suffer, and die.
-- Sexual orientation, gender identification, etc.
-    - People are people.
-    - Consent is the key rule for sexual activity.
-Be healthy, legal, educated, and kind too.
-    - As far as LGBQT, etc. whatever float your boat.
-Marry who you want.
-    - Reduce sexism, yes, but words like feminism and masculism can be widely interpreted.
-    - The state should do sex education in high school because people do it anyway and it's a public health issue.
-    - Legalize prostitution because when it is illegal it happens anyway but in an unsafe and untaxed fashion.
-    - Prevent and discourage human trafficking.
-    - As far as your health reocrd goes, gender at birth is the closest thing we have to a standard.
 - Open
     - Any data, research, software, etc. paid with public money should belong to the public.
     - Open software should be used as much as possible.